 Raymond Antrobus is a British-Jamaican poet, performer and educator, born and bred in East London, Hackney.
 He is one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.

-His poems have been published in magazines and literary journals such as The Rialto, Magma Poetry, Oxford Diaspora's Programme, British Council Literature, Shooter Literary Journal, The Missing Slate, Morning Star, Media Diversified, The Deaf Poet's Society and forthcoming in POETRY magazine, Poetry Review, Wasafiri, University Of Arkansas Press and Bloodaxe, Ten Anthology.
+His poems have been published in magazines and literary journals such as POETRY magazine (US), Poetry Review, The Rialto, Magma Poetry, Oxford Diaspora's Programme, British Council Literature, Shooter Literary Journal, The Missing Slate, Morning Star, Media Diversified, The Deaf Poet's Society and forthcoming in Wasafiri, University Of Arkansas Press and Bloodaxe, Ten Anthology.

 His first pamphlet - Shapes & Disfigurements Of Raymond Antrobus (2012) - is published by Burning Eye Books.
 His second pamphlet, To Sweeten Bitter (2017) is published by Outspoken Press.
 His debut poetry collection will be published by Penned In The Margins (2018).

 Raymond has read and performed his poetry at festivals (Glastonbury, Latitude, Bestival etc) to universities (Oxford, Goldsmiths, Warrick etc).
 He has won numerous slams (Farrago International Slam Champion 2010, The Canterbury Slam 2013 and was runner up at the open mic Calabash Slam in 2016).

 He has also read internationally (South Africa, Kenya, North America, Jamaica, Sweden, Italy, Germany, Switzerland etc)